Entrepreneurs Shannon Valko and Sarah McDermott pitched their slime company during

 - Shark: None

-Shannon Valko and Sarah McDermott, like many moms, are aware of the issues presented by slime, which is very popular with kids.
-However, it’s messy, gets everywhere, and it’s impossible to get out of your carpet.
-Worried about disappointing your kids when you don’t allow slime in your home anymore?
-Seriously Slime can help.
+Founders of Seriously Slime, Shannon Valko and Sarah McDermott are like most moms and quickly became aware of the issues presented by slime.
+Although it’s very popular with kids, it’s certainly messy, gets everywhere, and it’s impossible to get out of your carpet.

 This revenue comes from charging for events, which run from $300 to $350 per hour.
 The sharks don’t think franchising is a good idea.

 Kevin O’Leary immediately says he hates it, so because of that, he’s out.